-NOTE: the information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS) on the Motorcycle Australia website.
+The information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS).

 Who can Race?

 - If you’re under 18 you will need your parents signatures on the entry form. (see our Juniors page)

 Do I need a licence?

 Yes, you need a competition licence issued by the sport’s controlling body.
 Go to Track Licences for more information.

 An accident can be your fault or someone else, the result is the same… you end up lying on the track next to your damaged bike.